shsagir/play-area-sync/docs/collaboration.md

 * Sharing the wekend project code with colleague to help debugging
 * Freelancer coworker get's access on one project
 * Contract worker to help out with a project
-* …

 ### Inviting an App collaborator

-1. In the [Dashboard](/dashboard), navigate to the App you are about to share.
-2. Click the "Invite someone" button
+1. In the [Dashboard](/dashboard) overview: Click the "Invite someone" button
-3. Enter a name and an e-mail
+2. First enter name and e-mail of your colleague
+3. When you are part of multiple Companies, you will be asked for the Company to invite to
+4. Next you will be asked, which kind Level of Collaboration you want, choose "App collaboration" here now
+5. In the last step you can choose between Apps you want your colleague to be invited to

 This will send an invitation e-mail.
-Your colleague can then deny or accept the invitation by logging in or signing up.
+Your colleague can then deny by just ignoring the e-mail or accept the invitation by logging in or signing up.

+You can start this procedure also from your Company or from your App.
+This will shorten the steps, as you have already made a selection by chosing a start for it.

 ### Removing an App collaborator